Aaron98990/ways-of-the-game/fouls.md

 >  a player commits a physical offence inside the field of play against: a team-mate - a direct free kick or penalty kick -->

 ## Extra person on the field
-> If a [non-player on the team lists] enters the field of play, the referee must:
+> If a team official, substitute, substituted or sent-off player or outside agent enters the field of play, the referee must:
 > - only stop play if there is interference with play
+> - have the person removed when play stops
+> - take appropriate disciplinary action
 >
 > If play is stopped and the interference was by:
 > - a team official, substitute, substituted or sent-off player, play restarts with a direct free kick or penalty kick
+> - an outside agent, play restarts with a dropped ball
 > Law 3.7

 This is an offense - not a foul.
 Please note the exception if the ball enters the goal in the [goals section](/goals).
 If the ball is near the touch line, you may see a coach/sub accidentally enter the field and touch the ball.
 The restart would be a direct free kick at the position of the touch.
 In the Spirit of the Game section, I recommended not to punish anyone under this Law if the ball is clearly going out.